mearns/loglow/README.md

 Libraries should typically get the loggers they want by name, but not do any configuration.
 An application will set the configuration at startup for whatever loggers they care to configure.
 This is typically done at load time for the top-level entrypoint of the application, before any other modules are loaded so that the configuration is in place before any loggers are used.
 For good measure, the application can get an exclusive configuration lock which will prevent any other code from configuring logging.
+Something like https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage should help where available.

 ## Configuration Concepts

+There are three ways to configure loggers:

+-   Enabled or disabled
+-   Middleware
+-   Decorators

+In additional, you configuring _logging_ by adding subscribers.

+The master can lock down everything except decorators.
+Decorators are useful within a module to create a coherent story without having to pass a lot of things around.
+Note that it doesn't directly solve the issue of interleaved executions where perhaps the same function is being invoked as part of several different concurrent stories and logging things: they will still need a way to know what story they're part of.
+However, naming loggers with a unique story-id means they you only need to pass that story-id through to everything (there's a reasonable chance they would need that anyway), and they can then ask for the correct logger.

 ### Logger Middleware